Joystream/joystream/distributor-node/docs/node/index.md

 ## Checking asset status

-It is possible to check the asset status without triggering given scenario (for example - the process of fetching the missing data object) by sending a [`HEAD` request to `/asset/{objectId}`](../api/index.md#opIdpublic.assetHead) endpoint.
+It is possible to check an asset status without affecting the distributor node state in any way (for example - by triggering the process of [fetching the missing data object](#data-fetching)), by sending a [`HEAD` request to `/asset/{objectId}`](../api/index.md#opIdpublic.assetHead) endpoint.

-If the request is valid, the node will send, among others, the `x-cache`, `content-length`, `cache-control` headers.
+If the request is valid, the node will respond with, among others, the `x-cache`, `content-length`, `cache-control` headers.

-In case of an invalid request, the node will respond with the same status it would in case of a `GET` request.
+In case the request is not invalid, the node will respond with the same status code it would in case of an invalid `GET` request.

 <a name="api-limits"></a>